6 min read

 A couple of notes about our command:

-• PROGRAM_ID is the program id of the program you want to make immutable
+is the program id of the program you want to make immutable-u localhost

-• -u localhost sets the url of the cluster we are working on to localhost (this is the same as the --url localhost flag).
+flag).
 You do not need to set the URL if you have already set your Solana CLI config to localhost.
-However, we like to do this when making major changes like this to ensure we are working on the correct cluster.
+However, we like to do this when making major changes like this to ensure we are working on the correct cluster.--final

 You should see the following output: